a

 Scholarships

 Scholarships will be awarded at three points in a student’s progression through the school or on entry.
 The three points are at ages 11+, 13+ and 16+.
 The school may approach parents having judged a student worthy of consideration for assessment for scholarship.
 Parents are welcome to approach the school to ask for their child to be assessed for a scholarship.
 Ultimately the school’s decision is final.
-Scholarships are usually tenable until the end of Fifth form providing the holder’s academic progress and general conduct remains satisfactory and provided that the holder continues enthusiastically to fulfil the obligations associated with the scholarship.
+Scholarships are reviewed annually, but are usually tenable until the end of Sixth form providing the holder’s academic progress and general conduct remains satisfactory and provided that the holder continues enthusiastically to fulfil the obligations associated with the scholarship.

 The award of any scholarship carries with it privilege and responsibility; every scholarship holder is expected to set an example for the other pupils in their conduct and approach to academic study, and to participate in the fuller life of the School through commitment to extra-curricular activities.
 All scholarships are liable to be rescinded in the case of the student not meeting their potential or obligations explicitly stated in the granting of the scholarship.